jgmalcolm/jgmalcolm.github.io/_drafts/memorize-anything.md

 * Simple
   * Pick among the first few things that immediately pop into your head.
     * Penicillamine - pencil
+  * If nothing immediately comes to mind, don't be afraid to stew on it for a while until you find something that really fits.
+Play with the word some.
+    Roll it around in your mouth.
+Pronounce it in various ways.
+Look for a synonym.
+Instead of representing the word directly, represent a key fact about the concept.
+Look up other words that begin with the same first few letters.
   * Trigger off most characteristic syllable.
 Unless every syllable is important, just use the one with most emphasis..
   * Use everyday objects where possible.
 If the object is too complicated or